SteffLD50/kupujem-prodajem/README.md

 postavljanjeOglasaPage.postAd()
 ```

 The method accepts only one parameter.
-Enter `adObject.` and select one of the existing ad objects by the object name (`AD_NAME`).
+Type `adObject.` and select one of the existing ad objects by the object name (`AD_NAME`).

 If there are any ambiguities, analyze the existing examples.